 Interested in more of my India blogs?
-What about a Tiger safari in Dudhwa National Park, a hidden gem off the beaten path in the North or multi day trekking around Dharamsala and visiting Mc Leod-Ganj and many more.
+What about a Tiger safari in Dudhwa National Park, a hidden gem off the beaten path in the North of India, next to the Nepal border.
+O may be multi day trekking around Dharamsala and visiting Mc Leod-Ganj and many more.

 So far I was able to travel to India 3 times and spend about 2 months in the country.
 I am sure there will come many more times as there is so much to see.
 Please send me your recommendations for places to visit in India.
 Find more inspiring India photos on my Instagram account @traveltomtom.

 Enjoy your trip to Karnataka!